AHV 21 reform: The most important changes compared with today

 • Increase in the reference age for women from 64 to 65.

-The AHV 21 reform has been submitted to the Federal Assembly.
+The AHV 21 reform has been submitted to the Federal Assembly and there are still differences between the National Council and Council of States.
 A popular ballot is mandatory to change the level of value added tax.
 The revised law is subject to an optional referendum after approval by the Federal Assembly.
 A popular ballot is also to be expected in this case.